-New and rapidly developing ways of working look set to transform businesses, both big and small, in 2017.
+New and rapidly developing ways of working look set to transform businesses, both big and small.
 As technology continues to disrupt and advance, businesses must react to these challenges with both speed and agility and adopt the latest thinking and working practices if they are to survive.

 Sprints as a concept has gained fast traction in both the UK and US since three partners from Google Ventures published ‘Sprint: How to solve big problems and test new ideas in just five days’ last year.

 Design sprints enable companies to go from an idea to a launch that’s live in customers’ hands in days and weeks, rather than months.
 Let’s say you have a business challenge that needs to be addressed.
 From experience you know that it will take weeks, if not months, to mobilise the business into action.
 But instead of creating a massive programme and stretching out the work, you launch a proposition in days.
 You make decisions quickly and within ten days, you move from idea to prototype.
 From a prototype you find rapid ways to go live and experiment.
 You learn from real customers, with real data.
 This saves your business time and unnecessary cost.
 And it gives much-needed confidence to invest before you scale.

 Market Gravity recently worked with Standard Life on 20-day mission-based design sprints which explored ways to increase the retention of one of Standard Life’s customer segments.